schneems/ruby_view_server/readme.md

     $ git clone https://github.com/.../... .git # replace the https... section with your own url (ends in .git)

-Once you're done with the homework and it has been committed to your laptop, push it to your fork on Github.
-Then open a pull request.
-Your assignment will be graded from this pull request.
+Then go to the directory

+    $ cd ruby_view_server

+And open up this project in your favorite text editor.
+Follow along with instructions.

+## Committing to GIT

+Use this section as a reference to GIT.

 To make commit changes go to the directory then run

     $ git add .

 This will add your changes to the git repository, once you're happy with the changes commit it to the local repository with:

     $ git commit -m "homework section 1 completed"